ronething/gf-doc/net/ghttp/session.md

         // GetSession returns the session data bytes for given session id.
         GetSession(id string) map[string]interface{}
         // SetSession updates the content for session id.
-        // Note that the parameter <content> is the serialized bytes for session map.
         SetSession(id string, data map[string]interface{}) error

         // UpdateTTL updates the TTL for specified session id.